 Penn Housing Services provides diagrams for both English House and Kings Court on their website.

-All rooms come with:2 beds2 desks2 drawers that can be used under the desk or as a nightstand2 chairs2 bookshelves2 sets of dressers
+- 2 drawers that can be used under the desk or as a nightstand

 In Kings Court, a majority of the rooms come with walk-in closets.
 There will be plenty of space.
 In English House, the closets are open, meaning there is no door to close over them, and only offer about 4-feet of hanging space per person.
 Fortunately, EH rooms make up for this with about 10 drawers or so per person and more overhead shelf space.